zhan4429/ContainerWorkshp2024Spring-Tufts/README.md

----
-Title: Mastering Reproducibility: pulling, running and building containerized HPC applications
+# Mastering Reproducibility: pulling, running and building containerized HPC applications
-Author: Yucheng Zhang
-Institute: Research Technology, Tufts University
-Date: 01/24/2024
----

 ## What is container?
 - A **container** is an abstraction for a set of technologies that aim to solve the problem of how to get software to run reliably when moved from one computing environment to another.